Sylviawzy/Sylviawzy.github.io/index.md

 **Hi, I'm Zhongyu (Sylvia) Wei, welcome to my homepage!**

 In 2019, I graduated from the [Harvard Graduate School of Education](https://www.gse.harvard.edu/) with a Master of Education degree.
-My research focuses on the role of sociocognitive model in the development of literacy skills.
-I'm also passionate about identifying effective early childhood interventions to improve student outcomes, particularly for at-risk populations.
+My research focus on the role of sociocognitive model in the development of language and literacy skills throughout early childhood to (pre-)adolescence.
+I'm also interested in teacher-child interactions and the design and evaluation of early childhood intervention, particularly in low-resource areas .
 Prior to attending Harvard, I received my dual bachelor degrees in [English Linguistics](http://www.wwx.tsinghua.edu.cn/publish/fdllen/index.html) and [Economics](http://www.sem.tsinghua.edu.cn/en/) from [Tsinghua University](http://www.tsinghua.edu.cn/publish/thu2018en/) in 2018.

 I have engaged in several researches on the **evaluation of early childhood interventions targeting at-risk students, with a focus on children’s literacy and socio-emotional development**.
 Since July 2017, I have been a research assistant to [Professor Catherine Snow](https://www.researchgate.net/profile/Catherine_Snow), [Professor Paola Uccelli](https://www.researchgate.net/profile/Paola_Uccelli) on projects including: [Catalyzing Comprehension through Debates and Discussion project (CCDD)](https://ccdd.serpmedia.org/), [Expanding Children’s Early Learning Network (ExCEL-P3)](https://www.mdrc.org/project/expanding-children-s-early-learning-excel-network), [Chinese Early Rural Education Collaborative (CEREC)](https://www.researchgate.net/project/Quality-improvement-of-early-childhood-education-in-rural-China), and the Global Learner Project at [Language for Learning Research Group](https://projects.iq.harvard.edu/uccelli)